 - The potentially high opportunity cost of the down payment

 - Home could lose value over time – appreciation is not guaranteed

 Pros of renting:

 - Can pack up and go at any time without incurring massive costs

-- No maintenance costs, repair bills or property taxes
+- No maintenance costs, repair bills, or property taxes

-- Lower insurance and utilities costs
+- Lower insurance and utility costs

 - A bigger cash flow makes it easier to take advantage of great investment opportunities